-The well known Sella Towers lie above the namesake alpine pass in the Dolomites, located between Sella and Sassolungo Groups and connecting Fassa Valley and Gardena Valley.
+The well known Sella Towers lie above the namesake alpine pass in the Dolomites, located between Sella and Sassolungo Groups and connecting Val di Fassa and Val Gardena.
 The towers are five in number, though the most frequented are the first three ones.
-Although not often climbed and much less famous of its sisters, Fourth Sella Tower is a bold and slender spire, located North of the Third Sella Tower and leaning against the wall of the massive Piz Ciavazes.
+Although not often climbed and much less famous of its sisters, Quarta Torre di Sella (Fourth Sella Tower) is a bold and slender spire, located North of the Terza Torre and leaning against the wall of the massive Piz Ciavazes.
 For this reason it appears in fact not very individualized, but actually it's a tower completely detached and independent, separate from the bulk of Piz Ciavazes by two deep and steep rifts.
 The proximity to the Sella Pass, the rock quality, the beauty of the climbing routes and the superb alpine setting truly make Fourth Sella Tower a destination fully advisable.
 Certainly it has nothing to envy to the other more popular towers.

 The starting point of the approach path is Passo Sella m 2240, which can be reached either from Canazei either by Selva di Val Gardena.